heroesofcode/ViewState/README.md

 ## Contributing

-To contribute, just fork this project and then open a pull request.
-Feel free to contribute, bring ideas and raise any issue tab.
+To contribute, just fork this project and then open a pull request, feel free to contribute, bring ideas and raise any problem in the issue tab..

 The `Xcode` project is generated using [Tuist](https://tuist.io/).
 To generate and open the project in Xcode, you just need to run:
 ```